beldenge/Zenith/zenith-language-model/README.md

 * [American National Corpus (MASC)](http://www.anc.org/data/masc/downloads/data-download/)
 * [Blog Authorship Corpus](https://u.cs.biu.ac.il/~koppel/BlogCorpus.htm)

-# Running
+# Running Standalone
-1. Download and install Java 8 (JDK 11 has been tested successfully but found to perform more poorly)
+1. Download and install Java 8 or later: [AdoptOpenJDK](https://adoptopenjdk.net/)
-2. On the command line, change to the zenith-language-model directory
+2. Download zenith-language-model-2.0.0-SNAPSHOT-exec.jar
-3. Issue the command `java -jar target\zenith-language-model-2.0.0-SNAPSHOT-exec.jar`
+3. Issue the command `java -jar zenith-language-model-2.0.0-SNAPSHOT-exec.jar`

 Note: You must run the *-exec.jar and not the vanilla jar file, as this module is used both as a dependency and as a runnable application on its own.